C

 From Wikipedia, the free encyclopedia.
 Claude de Givray (born 7 April 1933) is a French film director and screenwriter.
 He directed the 1965 film Un mari à un prix fixe, which starred Anna Karina.
 Description above from the Wikipedia article Claude de Givray, licensed under CC-BY-SA,full list of contributors on Wikipedia.

-Analyzing the cinematic journey of Claude de Givray reveals a career defined by diverse artistic exploration.
-With a total of 8 major appearances, the actor has established a significant footprint in global cinema.
+The filmography of Claude de Givray reflects a career marked by diverse experimentation.
+Across 8 major appearances, the actor has built a reputation through performances in multiple genres and storytelling styles.

 Best Claude de Givray Movies Ranked